US regulators dispute finding of cancer-causing soda

 The cans were all taken from stores in the Washington, D.C. area, and some had levels of 4-MI near 140 micrograms in each 12-ounce can, the watchdog group said.
 The state of California has a legal limit of 29 micrograms of 4-MI, it added.

+However, the group said a bigger health risk came from high-fructose corn syrup, which is used to sweeten soda and can contribute to diabetes.

 The FDA’s limit for 4-MI in caramel coloring is 250 parts per million (ppm).
 That caramel would then be diluted when it is put in soda.
-The highest levels of 4-MI, also known as 4-MEI, found by CSPI were about 0.4 ppm, according to Reuters calculations.
+The highest levels of 4-MI found by CSPI were about 0.4 ppm, according to Reuters calculations.

-“Unlike CSPI, the Coca-Cola Company deals in hard facts,” said Coca-Cola spokesman Ben Sheidler in an emailed statement.
-“Fact: The body of science about 4-MEI in foods or beverages does not support the erroneous allegations that CSPI would like the public to believe.
-The 4-MEI levels in our products pose no health or safety risks.”

-Sheilder added: “The caramel color in all of our ingredients has been, is and always will be safe.
-That is a fact.”